jupyter/jupyter-drive/README.md

 On first launch, the application will ask you for the authorization to access your files on Google Drive.
 It only asks for permission to create new files or access files it has created or that you manually open with this application.
+It also requires permission to access file/directory metadata, in order to display the list of files/directories in the tree view.

 The request pop-up looks like the following: